Offline Mobile App Architectures for iOS and Android Apps

 - SQLite is heavy: If your content structure changes, you will have to create a migration script to move to a new schema.
 You could potentially suffer from concurrency.

-Offline app architecture #4 and #5 – Robospice, Retrofit
+Offline Mobile App Architecture #4 and #5 – Robospice, Retrofit

 So, let’s say to prevent a poor user experience you start to cache http requests and you are caching.
 That way you aren’t making the same request again.

-Caching can drastically reduce the number of web server requests your app is making, look at the diagram below:
+Caching can drastically reduce the number of web server requests your app is making.

 App architecture with Retrofit